paaoogh/Distributed-Computing-ENES-UNAM/README.md

 **General idea:**Following the eXtreme Programming schema, the NASA EONET will be the data provider that will allow the personal computer to send the data to a server.
 The final client will be able to get the data needed in the form of diverse graphs.

 Tools needed:
 * *Primary programming language:* Python 3.x
 * *Python primary libraries:* json, requests, sys, subprocess, mysql connector,
 * *Other Python libraries:*  matplotlib, glob, datetime, shutil, wget
 * *Database Management System:* MySQL
 * *Other software tools:* JSON files, Visual Studio Code, networking protocols
 * *Other physical tools:* external server

+**General description of the architecture**
+![/home/paola/Documents/Distributed-Computing-ENES-UNAM/Diagrams/logic_connection.png]

+**How did the eXtreme Programming has to work here?**

 Run the 01_retreive.py program for the data fetching.
 More requirements information and storage provided in sections below.